fixpoint/cytoscape-anywhere-panning/README.md

 # cytoscape-anywhere-panning

-**NOTE** It seems this plugin is no longer required for cytoscape after [this commit](https://github.com/cytoscape/cytoscape.js/commit/bd4f56ab7fc8b2ff9e5a81c4f1beedda098fb549)
+**NOTE** You may not need this plugin because of [this commit](https://github.com/cytoscape/cytoscape.js/commit/bd4f56ab7fc8b2ff9e5a81c4f1beedda098fb549).

+**NOTE** The API has drastically changed from v0.4.0 to v0.5.0.

 ## Description